CorrelAid/hugo-website/content/en/volunteer/a-remote-network.md

   volunteer:
     weight: 200
 translationKey: "remotenetwork"
 description: "Founded in a small town in southern Germany, CorrelAid has always been a remote-first network.
-A lot of our activities are accessible to anyone with a decent internet connection: our active Slack community, regular online workshops and meetups, a mentoring programme, our annual CorrelCon, and most of our Data4Good projects."
+A lot of our activities are accessible to anyone with a decent internet connection."
 img: "volunteer/a-remote-network.png"
 weight: 2
 ---